docker/docs/engine/swarm/swarm-mode.md

 Be careful with the join tokens because they are the secrets necessary to join the swarm.
-In particular, checking a secret into version control is a bad practice because it would allow anyone with access to the the application source code to add new nodes to the swarm.
+In particular, checking a secret into version control is a bad practice because it would allow anyone with access to the application source code to add new nodes to the swarm.
 Manager tokens are especially sensitive because they allow a new manager node to join and gain control over the whole swarm.